On the Okounkov-Olshanski formula for standard tableaux of skew shapes: Introduction

 \subsection{Reformulations of the Okounkov--Olshanski formula}

-We give bijections between the tableaux in $\SSYT(\mu,d)$ contributing to the RHS of \eqref{eq:oof} and a zoo of objects including \vocab{lozenge tilings}, \vocab{flagged skew tableaux}, and variations of excited diagrams (see Figures~\ref{fig:oopaths},\ref{fig:schematic}).
+We give bijections between the tableaux in $\SSYT(\mu,d)$ contributing to the RHS of \eqref{eq:oof} and a zoo of objects including \vocab{flagged skew tableaux} that appeared in \cite{LP} in a different context, \vocab{lozenge tilings}, and variations of excited diagrams (see Figures~\ref{fig:oopaths},\ref{fig:schematic}).
+The latter include a variation very similar to the excited diagrams of Naruse--Ikeda \cite{ikedanaruse2009excited} and Knutson--Miller--Yong \cite{KMY}: we start with cells of $[\mu]$ and apply excited moves but possibly beyond $[\lambda]$.
+The other new variation is called \vocab{reverse excited diagrams} that we denote by $\calr\cale(\lm)$: we start with cells of $[\lm]$, viewed as a skew shifted shape, and apply reverse excited moves.
 As an application of these bijections we give four reformulations of \eqref{eq:oof} (Corollaries~\ref{cor:edform}--\ref{cor:flag-form}).
-One of them (Corollary~\ref{cor:redform}) is similar to the Naruse hook length formula since it is in terms of \vocab{reverse excited diagrams} that we denote by $\calr\cale(\lm)$: we start with cells of $[\lm]$, viewed as a skew shifted shape, and apply reverse excited moves.
+One of them (Corollary~\ref{cor:redform}) is similar to the Naruse hook length formula since it is in terms of reverse excited diagrams.

 \begin{cor1}[Okounkov--Olshanski - reverse excited diagram formulation]

 where $d=\ell(\lambda)$, $B(D)$ are certain cells of $[\lm]$ (viewed as a shifted skew shape) associated to $D$ and $\lambda_i+d-j$ equals the arm-length of the cell $(i,j)$. \end{cor1}